abhilashmurthy/is480-scheduling/README.md

 - Integration with Gmail to send emails to users

 ## Team
-This system was built in AY 2013-14 Term 1.
+This system was built in Academic Year 2013-14 Term 1.
 It was the final year project for the following students:
 - Abhilash Murthy
 - Dai Xuling
 - Prakhar Agarwal